Healthdirect Free Australian health advice you can count on.

 • your general health

-• whether you would like to have children
+• if you plan to have children in the future

-Most cases of ovarian cancer are treated with surgery.
-This surgery is usually complex and is performed by a specialist team in a hospital with experience treating reproductive cancers.
-The exact type of surgery will depend on how far the cancer has spread, but may involve removing your ovaries, uterus, fallopian tubes, cervix, and part of your bowel or bladder.
+Most cases of ovarian cancer are treated with surgery and or chemotherapy.
+Surgery for ovarian cancer is usually complex and is performed by a specialist team in a hospital with experience treating reproductive cancers.
+The exact type of surgery will depend on how far the cancer has spread.
+It may involve removing your ovaries, uterus, fallopian tubes, cervix, and part of your bowel or bladder.

 Your doctor may recommend other treatments in addition to surgery, or instead of surgery if you are not well enough for an operation.
 These treatments may include chemotherapy, radiotherapy, and/or targeted therapies.
 Your doctor will discuss with you the benefits, risks and side effects of each of these treatments in your situation.